 On December 8, 2009, FERC approved and modified the 2009 (first) Operations Plan and on December 3, 2010 approved the 2010 Operations Plan.
-This document constitutes Chelan PUD's fourth Operations Plan, and is substantially the same as the 2011 Operations Plan.
-Changes made were limited to dates to reflect current year operations and studies, and specifics associated with the Fish Spill Plan.
+This document constitutes Chelan PUD's fifth Operations Plan, and is substantially the same as the 2012 Operations Plan.
+Changes made to the 2013 Operations Plan are limited to the addition of a Juvenile Fish Bypass Daily Inspection Check List for days when temperatures are at or exceed 100 degrees, Fahrenheit, a schedule for hydraulic hose replacement in the bypass system, dates to reflect current year operations and studies, and specifics associated with the Fish Spill Plan.